apartresearch/deepdecipher/README.md

    Any version from the last few years should work.
    The newest one definitely will.
 3. Clone the repo and move to the root of the repo.
-4. Set up a python environment using `python -m venv .env`.
-5. Activate the environment.
+4. Ensure a Python environment is active (conda, venv, whatever...)
 6. Install the `maturin` package by running `python -m pip install maturin`.
 7. Build the package by running `maturin develop --release`.
    The package will now be installed in your environment.